daviderud/SDRPlusPlus/readme.md

 ## Compiling (Windows)
-Follow the instructions given here (https://github.com/AlexandreRouma/SDRPlusPlus), with exception for the installation of RtAudio that can be skipped, because it gives compilation issues.
+Follow the instructions given here (https://github.com/AlexandreRouma/SDRPlusPlus), with exception for the installation of RtAudio that can be skipped.

 Proceed in this way instead, by installing RtAudio as Vcpkg (https://vcpkg.io) package:
 - After installation of Vcpkg, open command prompt: